mahmudstat/resume/docs/index.md

 I am a **lecturer in statistics** at *Pabna Cadet College*, Pabna, where I joined on 19 October, 2019.
 Before joining here, I was employed as a research assistant at *EAL*, Dhaka.
 I also worked as a science contributor for *The Daily Prothom Alo*.

-I have, with the pen-name *Abdullah Adil Mahmud (আব্দুল্যাহ আদিল মাহমুদ)*, written **three science books**, which are all available for purchase on [Rokomari.com](https://www.rokomari.com/book/author/47631).
+I have, with the pen name *Abdullah Adil Mahmud (আব্দুল্যাহ আদিল মাহমুদ)*, written **three science books**, which are all available for purchase on [Rokomari.com](https://www.rokomari.com/book/author/47631).

 Hailing from Lakshmipur Sadar Upazila, I graduated with **B.S.** and **M.S.** degrees from the **University of Dhaka**.